 Lake District Walks

 The majestic mountains (or 'fells') are one of the top attractions in the Lake District.
-They offer stunning views and a range of difficulties, from easy family strolls to challenging scrambles along jagged ridges.
-Here we've picked out some of our favourite fell walks for you to explore.
+They offer stunning views and a range of difficulties, from leisurely family strolls to challenging scrambles along jagged ridges.
+Here we've picked out 65 of our favourite fell walks for you to explore.

 Safety on the Fells